cedricchao/258Project/README.md

 # Features

+## User Text Input:
+User inputs news in text form
-## Upload Audio Files: Upload audio files and transcribe them to text.
+## Upload Audio Files:
+Upload audio files and transcribe them to text.
-## Text Summarization: Summarize the transcribed text or user-provided text.
+## Text Summarization:
+Summarize the transcribed text or user-provided text.
+## Translation:
-## Translation: Translate the transcribed text to a different language.
+Translate the transcribed text to a different language.
-## Question Answering: Answer questions based on the transcribed text.
+## Question Answering:
+Answer questions based on the transcribed text.

 # Packages